What Is Browser Fingerprinting? Canvas, Fonts, WebGL, WebGPU

 - Navigator properties match the profile

-- Canvas hash is stable across sessions
+- Canvas behavior is stable across sessions

 - WebGL renderer matches the profile's GPU